 DNS is the IP address of the DNS server.
 By default (if the value is empty), the proxy / VPN DNS server will be used.

 - Cookies enables saving Cookies and Session Storage.

 - Extensions enables saving extensions in the profile.

 - Local Storage enables saving Local Storage and IndexedDB data.

 - Service Workers is where some sites store their pages cache for offline work or other information.

-Adding extensions to the template
+Adding extensions to a template

 In order for the extensions you need to appear in the Template preset field, you need to install these extensions first in any profile through the Chrome Web Store (before launching a profile to install extensions, make sure that saving extensions is enabled in the profile Settings -> Storages -> Extensions).